 The University of Manchester (UoM) and SYNBIOCHEM, have launched a series of SynBio initiatives around the development of high performance materials with wide ranging applications.
 The research harnesses expertise in SynBio, additive manufacturing, materials/polymer science and allied disciplines.

-Current projects funded through and with the Defence Science and Technology Laboratory (Dstl), which is the UK’s leading government agency in applying science and technology (S&T) to the defence and security of the UK, EPSRC, Innovate UK, and the University of Manchester, include Synthetic Biology initiatives around high performance materials with potential civilian and military applications including SynBio pipelines for aramid fibres, spider silk and the generation of bio-processing routes to silicon carbides.
+Projects funded with the Defence Science and Technology Laboratory (Dstl), EPSRC, Innovate UK, and the University of Manchester, include Synthetic Biology initiatives around high performance materials with potential civilian and military applications including SynBio pipelines for aramid fibres, spider silk and the generation of bio-processing routes to silicon carbides.